mhvk/screens/docs/examples/gen_velocities.rst

             K_\mathrm{p} = \frac{ 2 \pi a_\mathrm{p} \sin( i_\mathrm{p} ) }
                                 { P_\mathrm{b} }

-    * - fractional distance to the screen (from Earth)
+    * - fractional distance to the screen (from the pulsar)
       -
         .. math::